• Skip to primary navigation

 1. Mix 1 and 1/2 cups of all purpose flour with 2 tablespoons white sugar, 2 teaspoons baking powder, 3 teaspoons cinnamon, 2 teaspoons allspice, 1/4 teaspoon of nutmeg, and 1 and 1/4 teaspoons salt.
 Whisk so everything is combined.

-2. In another bowl, combine the 1 cup of pumpkin puree, 2 tablespoons of brown sugar, 2 tablespoons vegetable oil, 2 eggs, 3 teaspoons of molasses, and the 1 teaspoon of vanilla extract.
+2. In another bowl, combine the 1 cup of pumpkin puree, 1 cup half and half, 2 tablespoons of brown sugar, 2 tablespoons vegetable oil, 2 eggs, 3 teaspoons of molasses, and the 1 teaspoon of vanilla extract.

 3. Add the pumpkin batter to the dry ingredients and stir until everything is combined.